 BILL OF RIGHTS

-I won’t post the Bill of Rights Act here because it is a separate page on my website – that is how important it is.
+The most important law that supposed to control government going rouge – except few can use it and even if government do violate it like they are, there is no punishment within it – there is under Human Rights however and that does have punishment and compensation attached.
 Was discussing its relevance with someone recently who referred to Section 3 that says it does not nullify any other law – which is true.
 HOWEVER when those interpreting any law have choice, for example in prosecuting someone protesting for wilful trespass, like the police currently do.
 The Bill of Rights says when there is choice the Bill of Rights is to be given superiority.
-So it is the ‘THIN BLUE LINE’ that predominantly decides whether to implement the Bill of Rights or not.
+So it is the ‘THICK BLUE LINE’ that predominantly decides whether to implement the Bill of Rights or not.

 Or for example when Wellington City Council decide to prosecute me for parking fines while doing a protest outside Parliament and I claim Bill of Rights they can’t punish me or make me pay, when I am poor, to do a protest how I choose.
 Freedom of Expression.
 Below is NZ Human Rights Act: